rdlauer/articles/blues/hammer-of-blues/hammer.md

 }
 ```

-In [the aforementioned repository](https://github.com/blues/hammer-of-blues), you'll see a sneak peek of some of the other projects we walk folks through during the workshop, including the Edge Impulse gesture recognition ML solution that tracks "chops", "waves", and "idle" activities.
+In [the full Hammer of Blues repository](https://github.com/blues/hammer-of-blues), you'll see a sneak peek of some of the other projects we walk folks through during the workshop, including the Edge Impulse gesture recognition ML solution that tracks "chops", "waves", and "idle" motions.

 ![hammer captured data edge impulse](captured-data.png)